kenwals/shinrin-yoku/README.md

 2. As a visitor to the site, I want to register my details , so I can be added to an email list to receive updates.

-*This can be achieved on the contact page section.*
+*This can be achieved on the contact page section.* There is a sign up button that links to this section on the home page.

 3. As a visitor to the site, I want to view nice pictures of nature.